appgurueu/codeguessing/Readme.md

 * 47: Longest increasing subsequence finding in Groovy.
       I am quite proud of the algorithm I conceived here.
 * 48: Finding an evenly spaced needle in a haystack in TypeScript.
+* 49: A weird, minimalistic Lisp written in Racket.